Michigan Basketball: 5 Keys to Beating Duke in ACC-B1G Challenge

 If Michigan can continue its run of efficient rebounding performances, it has a great chance to earn a signature nonconference victory.

-Glenn Robinson III and Caris LeVert have to show up for Michigan to have a shot against Duke.
+Glenn Robinson III and Caris LeVert Have to Shine

 Against the weaker opponents on Michigan's schedule, Caris LeVert has been absolutely dominant.

 The Pickerington, Ohio product has scored just 7.0 points per game in the Wolverines' two losses and narrow victory over Florida State.
 In their other four contests, he has averaged 19 points.

 Michigan cannot beat Duke if LeVert is a liability at the offensive end of the floor.
 He has to knock down open looks and be aggressive in going to the basket.